 1. Any notice, request, demand, statement, bill or payment sent pursuant to this Master Contract shall be in writing and shall be considered duly delivered when mailed or sent by facsimile to the address of the persons designated to receive notice in this Article X.

-2. Notices to EMW shall be sent to:
+2. Notices to MEH shall be sent to: